|

 I asked the locals in the center of Lospalos and they confirmed that there is a service between the two towns, but couldn’t tell me what time.
 Most told me to be at the main junction at 7:00 AM and wait.
 I quote: “Maybe it comes at 7, maybe 8, maybe 10“.

-Some bloggers have reported it left at 3 PM when they were there.
+Someone told me it could leave as late as 3 PM!
 It’s up to the driver’s mood and nobody knows for sure.

 Hitchhiking in a food delivery truck from Lospalos to Tutuala